LYMPHOCYTE CLASSIFICATION

 GRANULOMATOUS SLACK SKIN

-Slow development of folds of lax skin the major skin folds
+A very rare variant of MF characterised by the slow development of folds or lax skin in the major skin folds

-Cicrcumscribed areas of lax skin with predilection for the axilla and groin
+Circumscribed areas of lax, pendulous skin with predilection for the axillae and groin

-1/3 of reported cases have a Hodgkin’s disease association
+One-third of reported cases have an association with Hodgkin’s disease

-Dense granulomatous dermal infiltrates containing atypical T cells with slightly indented to cerebriform nuclei
+Dense granulomatous dermal infiltrates containing atypical T cells with indented to cerebriform nuclei

 Macrophages and multinucleated giant cells may be seen

-Epidrmis may sow focal infiltration by small atypical T cells
+Epidermis may show focal infiltration by small atypical T cells

 CD3+, CD4+, CD8−